kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ### Step 6: Create a Distributed MariaDB Instance

-Define a MariaDB custom resource with `spec.distributed` set to `true` and reference the `PodPlacementPolicy`.
+Define a MariaDB custom resource with `spec.distributed` set to `true` and reference the `PlacementPolicy`.
 Create a `mariadb.yaml` file:

 ```yaml
 apiVersion: kubedb.com/v1